apache/airflow/docs/helm-chart/production-guide.rst

     create: true
     createSCCRoleBinding: true

-In this chart, SCCs are bound to the PODs via RoleBindings meaning that the option ``rbac.create`` must also be set to ``true`` in order to fully enable the SCC usage.
+In this chart, SCCs are bound to the Pods via RoleBindings meaning that the option ``rbac.create`` must also be set to ``true`` in order to fully enable the SCC usage.

 For more information about SCCs and what can be achieved with this construct, please refer to `Managing security context constraints <https://docs.openshift.com/container-platform/latest/authentication/managing-security-context-constraints.html#scc-prioritization_configuring-internal-oauth/>`_.